B0-B/randomForest/README.md

 # randomForest

-A simple but powerful implementation of [random forest](https://en.wikipedia.org/wiki/Random_forest) with a vanilla framework.
+A vanilla implementation of [random forest](https://en.wikipedia.org/wiki/Random_forest) coming with a python framework.

 # Intro
 *In a 1906 fair, 800 attendees guessed an ox’s weight.
 Astonishingly, the crowd’s median guess was within 1% of the actual weight, outperforming all individual estimates. [[source](https://databasecamp.de/en/ml/random-forests)]*